JayCanuck/holidaygift/README.md

 This project is designed to use 2 environment variables, `NEXT_PUBLIC_PARCHMENT_SVG` and `MYSTERY`.

 `NEXT_PUBLIC_PARCHMENT_SVG` is simply a string containing an SVG to be used as the parchment background for the gift messages.
-It can be tailored to anything, though in my personal deployment I've use a papyrus sroll clipart SVG from [EmilTimplaru's Etsy shop](https://www.etsy.com/listing/955287962/papyrus-scroll-clipart-vector-design) as I liked that style.
+It can be tailored to anything, though in my personal deployment I've use a papyrus scroll clipart SVG from [EmilTimplaru's Etsy shop](https://www.etsy.com/listing/955287962/papyrus-scroll-clipart-vector-design) as I liked that style.

 Secondly, there's a backend-only `MYSTERY` environment variable containing a stringified JSON value containing gift game codes and personalized metadata.
 This is the expected interface for the object: